Just in case SEOs aren’t busy enough, Google is keeping us all on our toes with more core algorithm updates than ever.

 - Extensive blog-like content on product and category pages

-- Technical site speed and performance issues
+- Technical site speed and performance issues (especially in regard to mobile search)

 The Best Core Update Defense: A Good SEO Offense